 Sometimes, though, the city moves backward.
 The flawed car-centric design of the new 6th Street Viaduct led to its closure.
 City Councilman Paul Koretz killed Uplift Melrose.
 City Councilmen (and Rick Caruso-endorser) Gil Cedillo and Mitch O’Farrell both removed bicycle lanes and allowed private individuals the pleasure of locking gates across public streets in order to create their own mini-gated communities.
 In a wonderful Freudian slip, Cedillo trumpeted his support for “Zero Vision” which is a wonderful name for anti-transit activism.
 The other day I learned of another planned “street vacation” — which is municipal jargon for the process in which a government (in this case the City of Los Angeles) transfers ownership of a public right-of-way to private individuals.

 The street vacation in question is cumbersomely referred to by the city as the Maltman Avenue/Crestmont Avenue/Effie Street/Street Vacation (Vacation: E1401386).
 It refers to a stretch of the 1700 block of Maltman Avenue — between Crestmont Avenue above and Effie Street below.
 As a concerned Silver Laker and co-chair of Silver Lake Neighborhood Council‘s Transportation and Safety Committee, I brought it to the attention of the committee’s other co-chair, Andrew Warner.
 He, like I — and many neighbors who’ve written us letters since — know and cherish this wonderful block, which more closely resembles a pocket park than a normal city street.
+[Update: some have begun referring to the neglected green spaces as “Slope Park” — an apparent inversion of Brooklyn‘s Park Slope yuppie enclave].
 If the street vacation goes forward, it will likely be gated.
 It will then probably be sold and developed with a uniplex.
 And this city with more parking lots than park space will lose one more urban oasis.
 On the other hand, it’s our hope that rather than letting go of this public good, the city will improve it and allow it to be another example of how to do a street-to-park conversion.

 To save anyone the need to look into it, let me point them to the case of Citizens Against Gated Enclaves v.
 Whitley Heights Civic Assn.
 (23 Cal.
 App.
 4th 812, 28 Cal.
 Rptr.
 2d 451).
 In that case, some neighborly types in Whitely Heights decided that they’d like to erect gates across publicly-owned and taxpayer-funded streets.
 Some neighborly types took them to court and won.
 The judge ruled in favor of the latter and concluded that “public streets can not be withdrawn from public use and gifted to private individuals.”
 And yet, most of these illegally gated streets so common in O’Farrell’s City Council District 13 have been gated since the 1990s.
 There are a handful, too, in Gil Cedillo’s City Council District 1 but voters resoundingly voted him out of office in favor of a left-wing democrat, Eunisses Hernandez so he’s even less likely to take action as a lame duck.
 I get it.
 Gates can be cool.
 I’m totally in favor of erecting whatever gate you want across your own driveway — or even inside of your home — but public streets belong to the people